zoncaesaradmin/golang-service-skeleton/src/README.md

-# Golang Service Skeleton
+# Golang Component Skeleton

-This project provides a comprehensive Go service skeleton with a REST API service and a separate test runner using Go workspace for multi-module management.
+This project provides a comprehensive Go component skeleton with a REST API component and a separate test runner using Go workspace for multi-module management.

 ## Project Structure